Today's Top Gainer

 Differentiated business model

-Over 96 percent of the product range retailed both in-store and online are accounted for by own brands.
+Own brands contribute over 97 percent of total revenues.
+Westsides "own-brand-led" business model allows active control across the value chain with respect to key aspects of design, branding, sourcing, logistics, pricing, display, promotion and selling.
+We deliver latest fashion trends through a portfolio of differentiated in-house brands.
 This business approach has been more robust and sustainable than the department store models that predominantly retail third party brands including from a return on capital employed perspective.
 Empirical evidence also seems to suggest that globally, retailers who control the entire value chain are relatively more successful.

-Aided by the strategies pursued and reasonably favorable market conditions, the banner registered 9 percent like-for-like growth in revenues in FY 2017-18.
+Aided by the approach, Westside registered 9% percent like-for-like growth in sales in FY19.

 Some of our key brands are listed below: